-Keyboard noise is a common problem when recording audio with a mic.
+Keyboard noise is a common problem when recording audio with a mic, especially with mechanical keyboards.
 The sounds of the keyboard clicking and the typing can be distracting to listeners, or worse, make it difficult to hear what’s being said.
 Luckily, there are some steps that you can take to reduce keyboard noise on your mic!

-There are several situations and approaches to this problem.
+There are several situations and approaches to the problem of noise on a mic.
 It certainly depends on several factors, namely the type, position, and input gain of your mic and the position, ie the distance of the keyboard from your microphone.
 The most painless option is if your microphone is on a microphone stand (not on the same table as your keyboard).

-Also if you are using a mechanical keyboard, it will create more noise than a regular keyboard.
+Also if you are using a mechanical keyboard, it will create more keyboard sound and noise than a regular keyboard.
 One option could be to change keyboards.

 That is because you either have a floor microphone stand or a boom arm.
 You may also risk using the built-in mic on your laptop, but that depends on what kind of keyboard it has and how noisy it is.